 Essential Items to Pack for your Hiking Elopement for Couples who are Including Their Dog(s) – What to Pack for a Hiking Elopement

-Dogs are members of the family too, and we love it when our couples bring their fluffy best friends with them on their elopement!
+Dogs are members of the family too, and I love it when my couples bring their fluffy best friends with them on their elopement!
 Eloping with your dog is a great idea, but just like we humans have to be prepared, we also have to make sure we’re prepared and have all the essentials for our dogs!

 A Dog First Aid Kit

 Styptic powder, tweezers, and hydrogen peroxide are items you will not find in a human first aid kit but you’ll want to bring them for your dog!
 Styptic powder is used to stop bleeding in the event your pup breaks a nail or gets a cut.
 Tweezers are especially useful when coming to Colorado for your hiking elopement if your pup walks into a cactus.
 Trust me, pulling out cactus needles with your teeth is not fun.
 The 3% hydrogen peroxide would come in handy if your dog eats something that’s toxic and we need to get it out of the dog’s stomach right away!

 If you’re planning on choosing a trail where dogs are supposed to be on a leash at all times, plan on bringing the leash.

 While it’s easier to have your pup drink from a water source like a river, you won’t always be near a water source when your dog is panting, so bringing a bowl they can drink out of is the polite thing to do for your pup.

 If you’re planning on doing either a day or multi-day hiking elopement, consider buying a backpack for your dog so they can carry their own stuff!

 My favorite brand to get all of our dog gear from is Ruffwear